cremedelacremetop/cremedelacreme/README.md

 - What's new, grouped by 15 weeks, for dataset with MFO imputation: [What's New MFO](https://htmlpreview.github.io/?https://github.com/cremedelacremetop/cremedelacreme/blob/gh-pages/htmls/whats_new_mfo_15_week.html)

-Thus, we analyzed at a granular level of 10 weeks to found out which weeks were different, and we noticed the last 10 weeks decreased:
+Thus, we analyzed at a 10 weeks-level to found out which weeks were different, and we noticed the last 10 weeks decreased:

 <script src="https://cdn.plot.ly/plotly-latest.min.js"></script>
 <div id="ab1cfed2-dd76-4b11-a4d6-3b52826d80e6" class="plotly-graph-div" style="height:100%; width:100%;"></div>